Mighty Tigers FC

 Mighty Tigers Football Club is a Malawian football (soccer) club based in Blantyre that currently plays in the TNM Super League, the top division of Malawian football.

 History

 It was founded in 1980 in the city of Blantyre with the name Admarc Tigers.

+Tigers has been producing quality players to the local teams including Mighty Mukuru Wanderers, Nyasa Big Bullets, Silver Strikers just to mention but a few.
+Among other notable players are Stanly Sanudi, William Nthole, Isaac Kaliat, Yamikani Chester, Innocent Nyasulu.

 Stadium

-Currently the team plays at the 3,000 capacity Kalulu Stadium.
+Currently the team plays at the 6,000 capacity mpira Stadium.